Let us help you build the perfect solution for your firm.

 “I created an ‘Evolve’ team to focus on evolving the company forward in innovation and strategic technology,” Shane said.
 “And what I told individuals is, if you’re innovating for implementing technology, just for the sake of doing it, you’re going to fail every time.”
 The newly-formed Evolve team turned their attention to strategically positioning LaborMAX in a position for success with a vision for innovation at its core.

 But building out LaborMAX’s tech stack with Bullhorn at its core was only half the battle.
-LaborMAX had to put resources behind their implementation and put an infrastructure in place for continued growth.
+LaborMAX had to put resources behind its implementation and put an infrastructure in place for continued growth.

 Shane takes a very specific approach to any technology LaborMAX invests in: value plus one.
 This means that the value of that technology positions them strategically in the future, which will drive the top line but will also provide an immediate ROI that outweighs the investment cost.
 “Every bit of the strategic technology that we’ve brought on—which is quite a bit—had an instant cost saving over what we were originally paying for,” Shane confirmed.